gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 ## Analysis

-The log file file, in this case named `tpi.log`, contains a line with the average volume and the average excess chemical potential.
+The log file, named `tpi.log` in this case, contains a line with the average volume and the average excess chemical potential.
 My two lines looked like this: